-----------------------

 Ac.
 8:3 But Saul began to destroy the church.
 Going from house to house, he dragged off men and women and put them in prison.

-The church met in houses.
+The Church met in houses.
 Saul needed to go from house to house to destroy it.

-So the Corinthian church, meeting in someone's house, was being corrected for the way it treated people at the Lord's Supper meal they ate together when they gathered as the church.
-In someone's house.
 Thus Paul tells them that they should properly regard the body (every believer in attendance) (1Co.
 11:29).
 Paul's point is, if someone is really that hungry, they should eat at home so that there is enough food for everyone (1Co.
 11:34).

 We really don't need to go any farther.
-But because this idea of communion as a solemn church ceremony done in silence is not found in the Bible, we feel compelled to make a more thorough case.
+But because this idea of communion as a solemn church ceremony done alone and in silence is not found in the Bible, we feel compelled to make a more thorough case.
 So let's examine the aftermath of Peter's vision of the sheet descending from heaven.
 A man called Cornelius sent some men to Peter to invite him to his house, so he went:

 Ac.
 10:25-27 As Peter entered the house, Cornelius met him and fell at his feet in reverence.
 26 But Peter made him get up.
 “Stand up,” he said, “I am only a man myself.”
 27 Talking with him, Peter went inside and found a large gathering of people.